 Response from the European Commission on 14/12/2021 : click here

-Question for written answer to the Commission (E-003128/2021) on the resumption of trade in wild-caught long-tailed macaques in Mauritius, by Manuela Ripa (Greens/EFA), Günther Sidl (S&D), Marie Toussaint (Greens/EFA), Anja Hazekamp (The Left), Francisco Guerreiro (Greens/EFA), Martin Buschmann (NI), Eleonora Evi (Greens/EFA), 15 June 2021
+Question for written answer to the Commission (E-003128/2021) on the resumption of trade in wild-caught long-tailed macaques from Mauritius, by Manuela Ripa (Greens/EFA), Günther Sidl (S&D), Marie Toussaint (Greens/EFA), Anja Hazekamp (The Left), Francisco Guerreiro (Greens/EFA), Martin Buschmann (NI), Eleonora Evi (Greens/EFA), 15 June 2021

 Response from the European Commission on 10/08/2021 : click here